containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 a dependency on the `$name-network.service`.
 Such a network can be automatically created by using a `$name.network` Quadlet file.

+Another special case is that if the `name` ends with `.container`, the container will reuse the network stack of another container created by `$name.container`.
+The generated systemd service contains a dependency on `$name.service`.

 This key can be listed multiple times.

 ### `NetworkAlias=`